-The default behaviour of the diff command is to take the working tree as the new version and the HEAD of the repository as the old version.
-This can be changed by specifying different references, as in the next example
+The default behavior of the diff command is to take the working tree as the new version and the HEAD of the repository as the old version.
+This can be changed by specifying different references, as in the next example.

 $ geogig diff b2a780d7c0 HEAD 6350a6...
 000000...
 6997bd...
 000000...
 R parks/23

 This will compare a previous commit (with the ID specified as the first reference) with the current head of the repository.
 IDs used with this syntax must resolve to a commit.

 The first entered ID is used as the ID of the old version.
 Reversing the order of the references will describe the inverse difference.

 $ geogig diff HEAD b2a780d7c0 000000...
 6350a6...
 000000...
 6997bd...
 A parks/23 agency "City Of Medford" area 44498.3268449 len 835.779693849 name "Heitkamp Property" number_fac 0 owner "City Of Medford" parktype "Park" the_geom MULTIPOLYGON (((-122.84070544530037 42.29863971301672, -122.84121706601762 42.298380924920195, -122.84145235102078 42.298541042984006, -122.84154879818728 42.298647383830684, -122.84175134391927 42.2988708450611, -122.84114150211431 42.29917259286536, -122.84066916748334 42.298658265906056, -122.84070544530037 42.29863971301672))) usage "Public"

 If one of the references is omitted, the supplied reference will be taken as the old version and compared with the working tree.

 Comparing against the index instead of the working tree can be done by using the

 --cached option.
 In this case, only one commit reference can be used.